Monstrous M-theory: Final remarks

-All this suggests that the Monster group $\mathbb{M}$ has its origin in a gravity theory in $26+1$ dimensions, as its definition as the automorphism of the Griess algebra \cite{griess76,flm,borcherds2002} is clarified by showing that such an algebra is not merely a sum of unrelated spaces, but rather the whole massless spectrum of Monstrous gravities in $25+1$, which in \textit{at least} one case (namely, the $0.\alpha .iii$ theory, whose massless spectrum is given by (\ref{pre-fieldc})-(\ref{fieldc})) uplifts to Monstrous M-theory (i.e., M$^{2}$-theory) in $26+1$.
-The spectrum of M$^{2}$ -theory dimensionally reduced to $25+1$ contains a subsector given by the massless excitations of the closed and open bosonic string in $25+1$, namely a graviton, an antisymmetric rank-2 field, a dilaton, and a vector potential, respectively; then, since the Monster VOA originates from $D=25+1$ bosonic string through FLM theory \cite{flm}, this shows how the Monster group $\mathbb{M}$ acts on fields originating from $D=26+1$.
-Unlike the FLM construction, the Leech lattice need not be assumed, but can be derived from $D=26+1$ field content.
-The $\mathbb{Z}_2$ orbifold is then the elimination of the dual magnetic brane gauge fields, and half the degrees of freedom of the $SO_{25}$ little group and graviton, giving the desired $98,280$.
+All this suggests that the Monster group $\mathbb{M}$ has its origin in a gravity theory in $26+1$ dimensions, as its definition as the automorphism of the Griess algebra \cite{griess76,flm,borcherds2002} is clarified by showing that such an algebra is not merely a sum of unrelated spaces, but related to the massless spectrum of Monstrous gravities in $25+1$, which in \textit{at least} one case (namely, the $0.\alpha .iii$ theory, whose massless spectrum is given by (\ref{pre-fieldc})-(\ref{fieldc})) oxidates up to M$^{2}$-theory in $26+1$.
+The spectrum of M$^{2}$-theory dimensionally reduced to $25+1$ contains a subsector given by the massless excitations of the closed and open bosonic string in $25+1$, namely a graviton, an antisymmetric rank-2 field, a dilaton, and a 1-form potential.
+Therefore, \textit{the relation between the \textquotedblleft Leech algebra\textquotedblright\ }$\mathfrak{L}_{24}$\textit{\ and the Griess algebra is realized in field theory by the relation between M}$^{2}$\textit{ -theory and its subsector\ (\ref{sub}) coupled to one RS field (the would-be gravitino) in} $26+1$, discussed in Sec. \ref{BBFF}.

-On the other hand, the discussion of the analogies between the $\mathfrak{e} _{8}$ root lattice and the Leech lattice $\Lambda _{24}$ seems to suggest that M-theory in $10+1$ and the would-be $\mathcal{N}=1$ supergravity in $ 26+1$ are tightly related to the lattices $\mathfrak{e}_{8}$ resp. $\Lambda _{24}$, which determine the optimal lattice packings in $D=8$ resp. $D=24$.
+On the other hand, the discussion of the analogies between the $\mathfrak{e} _{8}$ root lattice and the Leech lattice $\Lambda _{24}$ seems to suggest that M-theory in $10+1$ and the would-be $\mathcal{N}=1$ supergravity in $ 26+1$ are tightly related to the lattices $\mathfrak{e}_{8}$ resp. $\Lambda _{24}$, which determine the optimal lattice packings in $D=8$ resp. $24$.